tomctm/devops-coding-challenge/README.md

     Click the "Fork" button in the top right corner and choose your personal namespace to create a fork.

-2. Design the GitLab CI/CD pipelines
+2. Design the GitLab CI/CD pipelines or Github Actions Workflow

     Create a new file called `.gitlab-ci.yml` in the root of the Django project.
-This file will contain the GitLab CI configuration.
+This file will contain the GitLab CI configuration (feel free to use github actions too)

     Design the CI/CD pipeline according to your preferences and best practices.